foresterre/bisector/README.md

 ## Overview

+A flexible, stateless implementation of the [bisection method](https://en.wikipedia.org/wiki/Bisection_method).

-An implementation of the bisection method, aimed to be flexible in its usage.
-For example, the implementation is not limited to numeric types, and does not hold internal state of the current step, allowing for the ability to re-execute a step.
+Flexibility is achieved by giving the user of this crate control over the input and output types.
+That is, this implementation is not limited to numeric types.
+In addition, the implementation is stateless.
+The [Bisector](https://docs.rs/bisector/latest/bisector/struct.Bisector.html#) struct on which the [bisect](https://docs.rs/bisector/latest/bisector/struct.Bisector.html#method.bisect) methods are implemented does not hold internal mutable state of the last step.
+This gives the user the option to re-execute a step, or really perform any step in the order the user desires (although incremental steps may be most logical still 😅).

-The lack of internal state also allows the implementation to take a shared reference (`&self`), instead of an exclusive reference (`&mut self`), which is convenient, when a process which also takes an exclusive reference must be executed as part of the search.
-Lastly, the output of each step can completely be determined by the user.
+The lack of internal mutable state also allows the implementation to take a shared reference (`&self`), instead of an exclusive reference (`&mut self`), which is convenient when dealing with ownership in many cases, and was the original reason behind this crate.

 ## Install